cjmartin/launchcalendar.org/_posts/2025-05-27-starship-starship-flight-9-test-flight.md

 payload: Starship Flight 9 Test Flight
 payload-type: test vehicle
 payload-description: >-
-  SpaceX's Ship 35 and Booster 14 will conduct Starship's 9th uncrewed test flight, marking the first reflight of a Super Heavy booster.
-This flight will demonstrate vehicle reusability and gather data for further development toward Mars exploration.
-Ship 35 has completed static fire tests, though additional testing may be required after a non-nominal six-engine static fire delayed the targeted launch window.
-The mission focuses on reusability and system improvements following anomalies in previous Starship flights.
-The Super Heavy booster is being reused from Flight 7.
+  SpaceX's Ship 35 (Block 2) and Booster 14-2 (first reflight of a Super Heavy booster, previously known as Booster 14) will conduct Starship's 9th uncrewed test flight.
+Objectives include demonstrating vehicle reusability, payload deployment demonstration, engine ignition in space, and reentry tests.
+Ship 35 has completed static fire tests after engine swaps and anomalies which delayed the targeted launch window.
+The booster is planned for a water landing, not a catch attempt, to test reentry capabilities.
+The mission gathers data for further development toward Mars exploration and system improvements following previous Starship anomalies.
 links:
   - title: Elon Musk X Post (May 13)
     type: